Get answers to your latest COVID-19 vaccine questions and wear your badge of honor with pride.

-Does a parent/guardian need to be present for a 16 or 17 year old to receive a vaccine?
+Does a parent/guardian need to be present for a minor child (under age 18) to receive a vaccine?
 Do they need to provide consent?

-A parent/guardian must consent for a 16 or 17 year old to receive a vaccine during registration.
+A parent/guardian must consent for children under the age of 18 to receive a vaccine during registration.
 The preference is that the parent/guardian be with the minor at the vaccination site.

 We understand this may not always be possible and in those cases parents/guardians can provide written or verbal authorization.